 Its crowning glory, Kiruna International Snow Sculpture Competition, is undoubtedly the high point of the festival – attracting artists and ice sculptors from across the globe.
 If nothing else, it's certainly a unique travel experience.

 If Moscow's fireworks show is a complete no-go due to the low temperature, then travel to sunnier climes in search of a slightly less frosty place to ring in the New Year.

 Due to its position on the globe, Australia is the first place to see in the New Year.
-So for 2020, you'll be in a different decade to family and friends for several hours, depending on where you're travelling from.
-Another unique experience to add to your belt.
-Once the buzz has worn off, you can enjoy average temperatures of 23°C as you explore all the city has to offer.
+Once the buzz has worn off, you can enjoy average temperatures of 23°C.